hellocodeco/old-exist-api-docs/source/index.md

 Hello!
 So you want to take your Exist data and do interesting things with it.
 Great!
-For now, the API can only be accessed by user accounts.
-[Sign up](https://exist.io) to give it a try.
+First things first, though: the API can only be accessed by user accounts.
+[Sign up](https://exist.io) if you don't yet have an account.

 This is draft documentation for the official Exist API.
 Both the API and the docs are liable to change at any time, though we'll do our best to document changes here and keep the docs in sync with the API itself.